 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 TFAX 488, SE

-Amine reactive green fluorescent dye.
+TFAX 488, SE is an amine reactive green fluorescent dye.
 Insensitive to pH in the range 4 - 10.
 Forms bright and photostable conjugates with proteins and antibodies.
 Suitable for use in flow cytometry, two-photon excitation microscopy (TPE), and super resolution microscopy techniques, such as dSTORM, SIM and STED.
 Excitation maximum = 495 nm; emission maximum = 515 nm; extinction coefficient = 73,000 M-1cm-1; quantum yield = 0.92.

 Optical Data for TFAX 488, SE

 |Extinction Coefficient (ε)||73,000 M-1cm-1|

 |Quantum Yield (φ)||0.92|

 |Closest Laser line||488 nm|